this-vishalsingh/this-vishalsingh/Audit-Process.md

 4. Ongoing Communication & Check-Ins

-Throughout the audit, we maintain regular check-ins with the client to:
+Throughout the audit, maintaining regular check-ins with the client to:
-Clarify Complex Areas: If any portion of the code raises questions, we discuss with the client’s dev team.
+- Clarify Complex Areas: If any portion of the code raises questions, we discuss with the client’s dev team.
-Flag Critical Findings Early: For critical or high-severity issues, we alert the client right away so they can begin planning fixes.
+- Flag Critical Findings Early: For critical or high-severity issues, we alert the client right away so they can begin planning fixes.

 5. Reporting & Fix Review

 Upon completion, we produce an initial private audit report, detailing:
-All Found Issues: Clearly categorized by severity (Critical, High, Medium, Low, Informational).
-At OpenZeppelin, we are committed to excellence and it's in our mission to not only spot vulnerabilities but also provide suggestions on the code (Low and Informational issues) to improve the general robustness, quality and readability, ultimately reducing the chance of future bugs.
+- All Found Issues: Clearly categorized by severity (Critical, High, Medium, Low, Informational).
+I'm committed to excellence and mission to not only spot vulnerabilities but also provide suggestions on the code (Low and Informational issues) to improve the general robustness, quality and readability, ultimately reducing the chance of future bugs.

-Recommendations: Step-by-step guidance on how to remediate each vulnerability.
+- Recommendations: Step-by-step guidance on how to remediate each vulnerability.
 Context & Rationale: Why a particular issue matters and how it could be exploited.

 Methodology Summary (optional): An overview of our thorough, multi-layered approach for teams that require deeper insights into our assessment and risk analysis processes.

 The client is entitled to one round of fix reviews provided each fix is in a dedicated pull request.
 While each fix has to be submitted as a separate PR for focused, isolated analysis, we always consider the entire codebase to prevent new issues.
 Once the client addresses these issues, we verify the solutions and finalize the report.